ProgrammeVitam/sedatools/README.en.md

 Build
 -----

-With JDK 1.8, git, maven and gpg installed, the build sequence is:
+With JDK 1.8 (or 11), git and maven installed, the build sequence is:

     mkdir test-sedatools
     cd test-sedatools